Dalmatia Food

 Chard, Potatoes, and Market Vegetables

-Figs, Almonds, and Dried Fruit
+Figs, Almonds, Dried Fruit, and Preserves

 Rosemary, Sage, Bay, Garlic, and Parsley